Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 GOG and Steam both install the "Siege of Dragonspear" expansion in a way that is not moddable out of the box.
 You must install a mod called "DLC Merger" on your SoD installation before this or any other WeiDU-based mods can be installed.
-It can be downloaded from here: https://github.com/Argent77/A7-DlcMerger/releases/latest
+The mod can be downloaded here: https://github.com/Argent77/A7-DlcMerger/releases/latest

 Compatibility & Installation Order